 Why does it take so long for me to find out if I’ve been shortlisted?

 The judging period takes between 6-8 weeks after the deadline for submission of entries.
 Judging is a two-step process.
 First, because of the sheer number of stories the competition receives each year, the Organizing Committee uses a standardised rating system to screen the stories and submits 10 stories from each category–40 stories total–to the judges for their review.
 The judges then read the stories, discuss them, and create a shortlist of five entries from each category, which includes the winner and runner-up in that category.

 When will I know if I’ve been shortlisted?
-When is the 2019 award ceremony?
+When is this year’s Awards Ceremony?

 Once the Organising Committee receives the shortlists from the judges, it will contact each entrant and let them know if they’ve been shortlisted or not.
 Then the book needs to be prepared and printed and the Awards Ceremony needs to be organised, and that takes time.
-The winners and runners-up from each category will be announced at the Awards Ceremony, which will be on Saturday, October 3, 2020, at 4:00 p.m., at the Munsterhof in Strasbourg.
-We invite everyone to attend.
-You may RSVP here.
+The winners and runners-up from each category will be announced at the Awards Ceremony, which will be on Saturday, 17 April 2021.
+Because of COVID-19, it has yet to be decided whether the ceremony will be live or online.